Wendy Carlos: Awards and honors

+Carlos received three additional nominations for Best Classical Performance – Instrumental Soloist Or Soloists (With Or Without Orchestra) and Best Engineered Recording, Classical for The Well-Tempered Synthesizer, and Best Recording for Children for Peter And The Wolf/Carnival Of The Animals (Part II).

 In 2005, Carlos was the recipient of the SEAMUS Lifetime Achievement Award "in recognition of lifetime achievement and contribution to the art and craft of electro-acoustic music" by the Society for Electro-Acoustic Music in the United States.

+Carlos is the first transgender recipient of a Grammy Award.

 Other activities

-Carlos contributed a review of the then-available synthesizers to the June 1971 edition of the Whole Earth Catalog, contrasting the Moog, Buchla and Tonus (aka ARP) systems.
+Carlos contributed a review of the then-available synthesizers to the June 1971 edition of the Whole Earth Catalog, contrasting the Moog, Buchla and Tonus (a.k.a.
+ARP) systems.
 She was dismissive of smaller systems like the EMS Putney and the Minimoog as "toys" and "cash-ins".

 Carlos is also an accomplished solar eclipse photographer.
 Her work has been published online by NASA and has appeared on the cover of Sky & Telescope.
 She has developed various techniques for the extension of dynamic range in eclipse photography by the use of darkroom techniques and digital composites.